TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-dxp-signin-aad-legacy-auth.md

 # Sign In Failed due to Legacy Authentication

 <!--issueDescription-->
-Based on the information you provided the user <!--$userName-->[userName]<!--/$userName--> was trying to sign into Exchange Online and was not allowed to sign-in since the client attempted to authenticate using a legacy authentication protocol.
+Based on the information you provided, the user <!--$userName-->[userName]<!--/$userName--> was trying to sign into Exchange Online and was not allowed to sign-in since the client attempted to authenticate using a legacy authentication protocol.

 Preventing legacy authentication sign-in is recommended as a best practice for security.
 Legacy authentication protocols like POP, SMTP, IMAP, and MAPI cannot enforce Multi-Factor Authentication (MFA) which makes them preferred entry points for adversaries to attack your organization.

-The policy or policies below prevented the sign-in:
+The policy or policies that prevented the sign-in:
 <!--/issueDescription-->

 <!--$policyNames-->[policyNames]<!--/$policyNames-->

-Review the application and client information in the Sign-in Details below for more information about this sign-in attempt.
+Review the application and client information in the following Sign-in Details for more information about this sign-in attempt.

 Note: Exchange Online is removing support for Basic Authentication (another name for legacy authentication).
 More information is available in the links below.